PostHog/posthog.com/contents/handbook/growth/marketing/seo-guide.md

 ### 2. Get to the point

 Google increasingly rewards pages that answer questions quickly.
 It's annoying for readers to have to scroll through masses of filler to find the answer to their question.
-Bear this in mind when writing.

 ### 3. Make guides easy to scan

-Readers rarely just start reading an article from the start – especially if they're coming from search.
+Readers rarely read an article from the start – especially if they're coming from search.
 They're likely to scan the page looking for signs of quality and reassurance the page will answer their question.
 Clear headings and engaging visuals (e.g. diagrams and tables) massively help here.

 ### 4. Write headlines that stand out